apache/royale-docs/features/loading-external-data/remoteobject.md

 ## Using ArrayCollection or ArrayList

-In Apache Royale we support more collections types to receive data from the server.
-By Default RemoteObject uses `ArrayCollection` (like it was in Flex).
-If you are using Jewel components that use by default the new `ArrayList` class you would want to make RemoteObject encode and decode collections at client side using `ArrayList` class.
+In Apache Royale we support several types of collections types to display external data your app.
+By default, as it was with Flex apps, RemoteObject uses `ArrayCollection`.
+If you are using Jewel components that use by default the new `ArrayList` class you would want to make RemoteObject encode and decode collections at the client side using `ArrayList`.
 You can do that in the following way.

 ```as3
 registerClassAlias('org.apache.royale.collections.ArrayList', ArrayList);
 ```

-## Considerations
+## Notes

-RemoteObject in Apache Royale is very near to the Flex implementation and is working in some production applications migrated from Flex:

-- **About Small Messages**: Apache Flex BlazeDS use by default special extra serialization through small messages.
-Small Messages are supported in Apache Royale implementation so you can left it on by default:
+- **Small Messages**: Apache Flex BlazeDS uses by default an extra serialization through Small Messages.
+Royale supports Small Messages so you can leave that feature on:

 ```xml
     <channel-definition ...>